pappasam/coc-jedi/README.md

 If you manually set this option, it overrides the default.
 Setting it to an empty array will result in no ignored folders.

-## Additional Diagnostics
+## Diagnostics

+Jedi-powered diagnostics are disabled by default because Jedi's syntax checking is not supported for new syntax in Python 3.10+.
+For a detailed discussion on this topic, please refer to [this issue](https://github.com/pappasam/jedi-language-server/issues/187).

-jedi-langugage-server provides diagnostics about syntax errors, powered by Jedi.
-If you would like additional diagnostics, we suggest using the powerful [diagnostic-language-server](https://github.com/iamcco/diagnostic-languageserver).
+If you would like diagnostics (from [pylint](https://github.com/PyCQA/pylint), [mypy](https://github.com/python/mypy), etc.), we recommend using the powerful [diagnostic-language-server](https://github.com/iamcco/diagnostic-languageserver).

 If using Neovim/coc, this can easily be done with [coc-diagnostic](https://github.com/iamcco/coc-diagnostic).
-Configure with [pylint](https://github.com/PyCQA/pylint) in your `coc-settings.json`:
+An example configuration for pylint in your `coc-settings.json`:

 ```json
 "diagnostic-languageserver.filetypes": {